Edoardo-V/edoardo-v.github.io/curriculum.markdown

 ### Bio

+I am Vice President at Intesa Sanpaolo in the Cross Asset Systematic Trading desk, eveloping systematic investment strategies powered by advanced machine learning techniques, including deep learning and reinforcement learning.
+A CAIA charterholder, I combine hands-on trading experience with quantitative research.

+Before my current role, I worked as an XVA trader within Intesa Sanpaolo’s XVA Management desk, pricing and hedging derivatives across asset classes, and contributing to quantitative research projects.

-I am Vice President at Intesa Sanpaolo in the CVA Management and A.I.
-Investments desk, focusing on starting-up an algorithmic trading team specializing in machine learning algorithms (deep learning and reinforcement learning).
-Previsouly I gained experience as an XVA trader in the XVA Management desk of Intesa Sanpaolo.
-From an academic perspective: I obtained a Ph.D. in Reinforcement Learning for algorithmic trading from Politecnico di Milano in 2022.
-In 2018 I obtained the Executive Master in Finance from SDA Bocconi and I graduated in 2016 with a Master Degree in Mathematics from Imperial College London obtaining a First.
+Academically, I earned a Ph.D. in Reinforcement Learning for Algorithmic Trading from Politecnico di Milano in 2022, an Executive Master in Finance from SDA Bocconi in 2018, and a Master’s degree in Mathematics from Imperial College London in 2016, obtaining a First.

 ### Curriculum